Vidarbha kingdom: Southern route connecting Vidarbha and Ayodhya

 The king of Kosala reflected a while and at length said, ‘I have come here to pay my respects to thee.’
 And the king Bhima was struck with astonishment, and reflected upon the (probable) cause of Rituparna's coming, having passed over a hundred yojanas.
 And he reflected, ‘That passing by other sovereigns, and leaving behind him innumerable countries, he should come simply to pay his respect to me is scarcely the reason of his arrival.

 Bhojas of Goa

 Bhojas of Goa who ruled Goa and parts of Konkan and some part of Karnataka from at least 3rd century AD to the 6th century AD are believed to have descended from the Bhojas of Vidarbha who migrated southwards and founded a kingdom in South Konkan(Goa).
-Goa came under the political sway of the Bhojas who ruled this territory in feudal allegiance to the emperor of Pataliputra or perhaps under Shatavahanas.
+Goa came under the political sway of the Bhojas who ruled this territory in feudal allegiance to the emperor of Pataliputra or perhaps under Satavahanas.
 The Bhoja seat of power was located at Chandrapura or Chandraura (Modern Chandor) in Goa.